CS279-2017/Malnutrition/README.md

   *The next entry is an array of objects, each one representing another Item, i,e clickable table entry

-2. The Items should be of the form {"type": "", "title": "", "description": " ", images [], "nextItems": []}, where text is the a string, and nextItems is an array of Items
+2. The Items should be of the form {"type": "", "title": "", "description": " ", images [], "nextItems": [], options: []}, where text is the a string, and nextItems is an array of Items
   * type can have the values "Root", "Symptom", "Body Part", "Action", "Question", "Body Diagram",
   * title is the title of the item
   * description is a description of what the item is